 - Reasonable price

 - Average build

 For photographers who are more concerned about price than anything else, this set of Neewer ND filters is the way to go.
-Neewer is well-known in the photographic community for producing decent-quality-yet-inexpensive gear, and this filter set is no exception.
+Neewer is well-known in the photographic community for producing decent-yet-inexpensive gear, and this filter set is no exception.